-Organizational Structure and MembershipHeadquartered in New York, NACC has seven active chapters in the United States: Chicago, Los Angeles, Houston, Miami, Minneapolis, Seattle, and Washington, D.C.
+Organizational Structure and MembershipHeadquartered in New York, NACC has eight active chapters in the United States: Chicago, Los Angeles, Houston, Miami, Minneapolis, Seattle, Philadelphia and Washington, D.C.
 The chamber also maintains a close association with the American Chamber ofCommerce in Norway, AmCham (the result of a 1999 merger of NACC Norway and the American Chamber of Commerce Norway), and the Norwegian-British Chamber in London.

 History - The Early YearsThe Norwegian-American Chamber of Commerce was founded in New York in 1915,“to promote trade and goodwill and to foster business, financial and professional interests between Norway and the United States of America, to advance the common purposes of its members, and to facilitate contact among its members.”
 These objectives and the spirit behind them are so fundamentally important as to be unchanged despite the passing of two world wars and periods of economic, financial and political upheaval that affected trade between the two countries.

 NACC has been hard at work for over 90 years, with only two intermissions: during the “great recession,” and during World War II.NACC has substantially influenced the development of trade between Norway and the United States and has taken an active role in expanding the scope of Norwegian business activities in the United States.

 With the establishment of the Norwegian Export Council in 1945, close cooperation was initiated between the two organizations.
 The chamber continues to work closely with Norwegian Trade Council, now incorporated into Innovation Norway, in areas of common interest such as trade promotions and expansion of trade relations.